 What can you do with a sociology degree?

 For career guidance, visit the site of the American Sociological Association.
 Go to the "Employment" tab and click on "Career Resources" or "Facts on Sociology Careers."
-Also click on this document which provides a number of excellent examples of how a sociology degree is a great career choice.
+Also, click on this document which provides a number of excellent examples of how a sociology degree is a great career choice.
 To see other ideas for how to use your sociology degree, check out the ASA's new undergraduate newsletter The Independent Variable or check out this blog on career options for sociology majors.